-What To Look For In President Trump's Tax Returns – If We Ever See Them
+What To Look For In President Trump's Tax Returns — If We Ever See Them

 President Trump has won at least a temporary reprieve from a judge's order to release his tax records as part of a criminal investigation into his business dealings.
 Those records could be released to investigators as litigation continues.

-Tax experts say they could reveal a lot – or not much at all – about Trump's financial history.
+Tax experts say the documents could reveal a lot — or not much at all — about Trump's financial history.

 "Numbers tell stories," said Kelly Richmond Pope, who teaches forensic accounting at DePaul University.
 "So following those numbers can help piece together a story."

-The returns could prompt further investigation by prosecutors in New York, who are digging into Trump's business dealings around hush money his organization allegedly paid to two women who say they had extramarital affairs with him.
-And whatever they contain, they're a matter of ongoing public interest, given that Trump has bucked precedent by not releasing them.
+The returns could prompt further investigation by prosecutors in New York, who are digging into Trump's business dealings around hush money that his organization allegedly paid to two women who say they had extramarital affairs with him.
+And whatever the returns contain, they're a matter of public interest, given that Trump has bucked precedent by not releasing them.
 Here are a few things that tax experts say they'll be watching for as litigation over Trump's tax records continues:

 How good is Trump, really, at business?